Radhika Coomaraswamy: Recognition

-The President of Sri Lanka conferred on her the title of Deshamanya, a prestigious national honour.
+The President of Sri Lanka conferred on her the title of Deshamanya, a national honour.
 She has also received the International Law Award of the American Bar Association, the Human Rights Award of the International Human Rights Law Group, the Bruno Kreisky Award of 2000, the Leo Ettinger Human Rights Prize of the University of Oslo, Archbishop Oscar Romero Award of the University of Dayton, the William J. Butler Award from the University of Cincinnati, and the Robert S. Litvack Award from McGill University.
 In November 2005, in recognition of her service to the country and the world.